 Residency in Spain after Brexit

-It has recently been revealed that any British citizen moving to Spain after Brexit will now be given a Tarjeta de Identidad de Extranjero (TIE) residence card; a card of identification that is currently issued to residents living in Spain that are not originally from countries in the EU.
+If you are registering for the first time, you will be given a Tarjeta de Identidad de Extranjero (TIE) residence card; a card of identification that is currently issued to residents living in Spain that are not originally from countries in the EU.
 The TIE card proves your rights under the Withdrawal Agreement.
-Please note, the TIE card issued to British expats differs slightly to the one given to other nationals.
+Please note, the TIE card issued to British expats differs slightly from the one given to other nationals.

-Read the Spanish government’s guidance on how to apply for the new TIE.
+Read the UK government’s guidance on how to apply for residency in Spain.

 Do you need a visa to move to Spain?

 Under the Freedom of Movement Act, if you’re from the EU, the European Economic Area (EEA), or Switzerland, you don’t need a visa to visit, live, work or study in Spain.
 If you live in a country outside of these areas, you will require a visa and often a work permit too.
 There are three different types of visa: